Unfriendly Relations

 Unfriendly Relations (Swedish: Släkten är värst) is a 1936 Swedish comedy film directed by Anders Henrikson and starring Håkan Westergren, Karin Swanström and Gull-Maj Norin.
 It was shot at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director Arne Åkermark.
-It was based on the play Aunt Jutta from Calcutta by Max Reimann and Otto Schwartz, later adapted into a 1953 German film of the same title.
+It was based on the play Tante Jutta aus Kalkutta ("Aunt Jutta from Calcutta") by Max Reimann and Otto Schwartz, later adapted into a 1953 German film of the same title, directed by Karl Georg Külb.

 Synopsis

 A bachelor living in Stockholm invents a family in order to get financial support from his wealthy aunt.
 Things are complicated, however, when she pays an unexpected visit to the city.